 - Check Moveon.net for more information on both European and non-European universities.

 - Look up information about the city and what it offers in terms of museums, theatres and what is available nearby.

-- Network: seek information from visiting students or returning UAL students about the host institutions.
+- Start networking: seek information from visiting students or returning UAL students about the host institutions you have in mind.

 - Look at blogs of students currently or previously on exchange in the Handbook for outgoing students.

-Seek advice from the Exchange coordinator at your College or to the designated academic for your course (eg. Course leader).
+- Seek advice from the Exchange coordinator at your College, or the designated academic for your course (for example, your Course Leader).